dOpensource/dsiprouter/README.md

 ./dsiprouter.sh install -rtpengine
 ```

-Once the install is complete, dSIPRouter will automatically start the Web GUI and the RTPEngine.
+Once the install is complete, dSIPRouter will automatically start the HTTP server and the RTPEngine if it was installed.

 ### Login

 Open a broswer and go to http://[ip address of your server]:5000

+The username and the dynamically generated password is displayed after the install

 ### Stopping dSIPRouter:
 ```